docker-hy/docker-hy.github.io/docs/part-3/section-4.md

   ruby                latest              616c3cf5968b        28 hours ago        870MB
 ```

-As you can see, even though our Jekyll image needed Ruby during the build stage, its considerably smaller since it only has Nginx and the static files. `docker container run -it -p 8080:80 jekyll` also works as expected.
+As you can see, even though our Jekyll image needed Ruby during the build stage, it is considerably smaller since it only has Nginx and the static files. `docker container run -it -p 8080:80 jekyll` also works as expected.

-Often the best choice is to use a FROM **scratch** image as it doesn't have anything we don't explicitly add there, making it most secure option over time.
+Often the best choice is to use a FROM **scratch** image as it doesn't have anything we don't explicitly add there, making it the most secure option over time.

 ## Exercises 3.8 - 3.10